 The mode of action for coluracetam is still being researched, but initial studies indicate that this nootropic interacts with the process of high affinity choline uptake (HACU).
 This improves a neuron’s ability to create the neurotransmitter acetylcholine, which is involved with memory formation.

-Coluracetam is a potent form of the racetam drug and should therefore be taken with caution.
+Coluracetam is a potent form of the racetam compound family and should therefore be taken with caution.
 No animal or human trials show evidence of toxicity, but care must be taken when using coluracetam.
 Anecdotal reports suggest 20 mg is a good dosage and 30-35mg is a safe upper-limit.